System Architecture

 FATHOM_API_KEY- Stored in Secrets ManagerDOCUMENTS_BUCKET- S3 bucket for documents

-HelpScout Webhook Lambda (lambda/webhooks/helpscout/)
+HelpScout Webhook Lambda (lambda/python/webhooks/helpscout/)

-- Runtime: Python 3.13
+- Runtime: Python 3.14

 - Memory: 512 MB